vogelito/glacierprotocol/_docs/withdrawal/bitcoin-litecoin-bitcoin-cash.md

-In this section, we first construct a transaction, which we then pass to a quarantined environment for signature, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantied environments (of the other signatories) for additional signatures and eventually extract it for execution.
+In this section, we first construct a transaction, which we then pass to a quarantined environment for signature, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantined environments (of the other signatories) for additional signatures and eventually extract it for execution.

 For brevity purposes, we will use Bitcoin and Electrum as an example, but